grucloud/bau/examples/bau-kit/README.md

 A dependency-free _router_ is also included, featuring nested routes that can be loaded dynamically, reducing the bundling size significantly.

-CSS support is provided by [goober](https://goober.js.org/), a less than 1KB css-in-js solution.
+CSS support is provided by [bau-css](https://github.com/grucloud/bau/tree/main/bau-css), a 35 lines css-in-js solution.

 Centralized theming for your components, the theme object provides information about the colors, shape, transitions, typography common to your components.
 See [theme.js](./src/utils/theme.js)